PSA test

 In this series:Prostate problemsEnlarged prostateUrinary retentionUrethral strictureChronic prostatitisLower urinary tract symptoms in men

-The PSA blood level is also increased in other conditions.
-So having an increased PSA test result does not mean that you have prostate cancer.
-Experts disagree on how useful the PSA test is.
-There is a lot of ongoing research about PSA.
-At the moment there is no national screening programme for prostate cancer in the UK.
+The PSA blood level can also be increased in other conditions.
+Having an increased PSA test result does not therefore mean that prostate cancer is the diagnosis.
+At the moment there is no national screening programme for prostate cancer in the UK but there are currently studies looking at whether screening would be appropriate for prostate cancer.

 In this article: